Pressure-Compensated Flow Control Valve (IL)

 Description

-The Pressure-Compensated Flow Control Valve (IL) unit provides constant pressure flow control through the Orifice (IL) and Pressure Compensator Valve (IL) units connected in series.
-When the control pressure over the orifice reaches or exceeds the Set orifice pressure differential, the pressure reducing valve in the pressure compensator component begins to close, which maintains orifice pressure.
+Block Pressure-Compensated Flow Control Valve (IL) provides constant pressure flow control through series-connected units Orifice (IL) and Pressure Compensator Valve (IL).
+When the control pressure is above the hole If it reaches or exceeds the value of Set orifice pressure differential, then the reduction valve in the pressure compensator component begins to close, which maintains pressure in the opening.

-For systems that divert or redirect fluid to another part of the system, see block Pressure-Compensated 3-Way Flow Control Valve (IL).
+For systems with the removal or redirection of liquid to another part of the system, see the block Pressure-Compensated 3-Way Flow Control Valve (IL).

-The opening and closing of the valve is controlled by a physical signal to the S port.
-A positive signal opens the valve.
-Flow Control Valve Diagram:
+The opening and closing of the valve is controlled by a signal sent to port S. A positive signal opens the valve.
+Flow control valve diagram:

 Numerically smoothed area and pressure

-.
-If the Smoothing factor parameter is non-zero, the block applies the smoothing function to all calculated areas and pressures, but it primarily affects the simulation at the extremes of these ranges.
+If the parameterization of the opening is linear, then the computational stability of the simulation at the extreme points of the range of the opening area and valve pressure is supported by the parameter Smoothing factor, the value of which should be greater 0 And less 1.
+If the Smoothing factor parameter is non-zero, then the block applies the smoothing function to all calculated areas and pressures, but first of all it affects the simulation at the extreme points of these ranges.

-If smoothing is enabled, the block smoothly saturates the orifice area between the Leakage area and Maximum orifice area parameters and applies the smoothing function.
-The block smooths the valve pressure between the parameter Set orifice pressure differential and the sum of the parameters Set orifice pressure differential and Pressure compensator valve regulation range.
+If anti-aliasing is enabled, the block smoothly saturates the area of the hole between the Leakage area and Maximum orifice area parameters and applies the smoothing function.
+The unit smooths the pressure in the valve between the parameter Set orifice pressure differential and the sum of the parameters Set orifice pressure differential and Pressure compensator valve regulation range.

 Set Orifice parameterization to: